A Student s T Continuous Random Variable

 Most computer programs provide only routines for the computation of the standard t distribution function (denote it by ).

-In these cases we need to make a conversion, as follows: For example, the MATLAB command: returns the value at the point x
+In these cases we need to make a conversion, as follows: For example, the MATLAB command:

 of the distribution function of a Student's t random variable with mean mu